JuliaLang/julia/doc/manual/types.rst

 For consistency across Julia, the call site should always pass a ``Val`` type rather than creating an instance, i.e., use ``foo(Val{:bar})`` rather than ``foo(Val{:bar}())``.

+It's worth noting that it's extremely easy to mis-use the ``Val`` trick, and you can easily end up making the performance of your code much *worse*.
+If you're contemplating using ``Val``, please read the more extensive discussion in :ref:`the performance tips
+<man-performance-val>`.

 .. _man-nullable-types: